JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Establishing a connection and logging on:

 1. Open a TCP connection to the server
-2. Open up at least one listening connection, a second one can be opened for obfuscated connections.
-The SoulSeekQt client always takes the configured port + 1 as the obfuscated port.
+2. Open up at least one listening connection (see :ref:`peer-connections` for more info)
 3. Send the :ref:`Login`: command on the server socket

 A login response will be received which determines whether the login was successful along with the following commands providing some information: